The Free Earth Manifesto

 We hold these truths to be self-evident:

-We seek to institute new governance that protects individuals from each other, not from their own informed choices.
 We defend each person's right to engage in any activity that is peaceful and honest.
-While we each work for freedom in our own community and nation, our goal is nothing more nor less than to free the Earth.
+While we each work for liberty in our own community and nation, our goal is nothing more nor less than to make Earth free.

 Liberty